wayfair-incubator/node-froid/CONTRIBUTING.md

 we follow semantic versioning, we may reserve breaking changes until the next major version release.

+Looking to contribute?
+Look for the [Good First Issue][good-first-issue] label.

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to `NodeJS - Federated Relay Object Identification` to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to
+`NodeJS - Federated Relay Object Identification` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do:

 - Help ensure that existing issues follows the recommendations from the _[Reporting Issues](#reporting-issues)_ section, providing feedback to the